Ernest Augustus, King of Hanover: Politics and unpopularity

 King William again emerged triumphant when the new queen, Adelaide of Saxe-Meiningen, wished to quarter her horses in the stables customarily used by the consort, but which were then occupied by Ernest's horses.
 Ernest initially refused the King's order to remove the horses, but gave in when told that William's grooms would remove them if Ernest did not move them voluntarily.
 However, Ernest and William remained friendly throughout the latter's seven-year reign.
 Ernest's house at Kew was too small for his family; the King gave the Duke and Duchess lifetime residence in a nearby, larger house by the entrance to Kew Gardens.
 Ernest, who was against the extension of civil and religious liberties, opposed the Reform Act 1832 and was one of the "diehard" peers who voted against the bill on its final reading in which most Tories abstained under threat of seeing the House of Lords flooded with Whig peers.
 His unpopularity was deepened by the suggestion that he favoured the creation of Orange lodges in the army.

 Ernest was the subject of more allegations in 1832, when two young women accused him of trying to ride them down as they walked near Hammersmith.
 The Duke had not left his grounds at Kew on the day in question and was able to ascertain that the rider was one of his equerries, who professed not to have seen the women.
 Nevertheless, newspapers continued to print references to the incident, suggesting that Ernest had done what the women stated and was cravenly trying to push blame on another.
 The same year, the Duke sued for libel after a book appeared accusing him of having his valet Neale kill Sellis and the jury found against the author.
 The Cumberlands suffered further tragedy, as young Prince George went blind.
-The prince had been blind in one eye for several years; an accident at age thirteen took the sight of the other.
-Ernest had hoped that his son might marry Princess Victoria and keep the British and Hanoverian thrones united, but the handicap made it unlikely that George could win Princess Victoria's hand and raised questions about whether he should succeed in Hanover.
+The Prince had been blind in one eye for several years; an accident at age thirteen took the sight of the other.
+Ernest had hoped that his son might marry Princess Victoria and keep the British and Hanoverian thrones united, but the handicap made it unlikely that George could win Victoria's hand and raised questions about whether he should succeed in Hanover.